 Bourlet’s clients comprise people of exquisite manners as well as taste; our archives contain countless letters from the most famous galleries and individuals in the world.

 A hand-written note from Gladstone, detailing instructions for a newly-framed portrait to be sent to Hawarden Castle.

-A mid-1950’s letter from the Royal Academy concerning a series of Van Dyck’s delivered by Bourlet, following their Flemish exhibition.
+A mid-1950’s letter from the Royal Academy concerning a series of works by Van Dyck that had been delivered by Bourlet following their Flemish exhibition.

 IN OUR CLIENT’S WORDS

 ‘Following the exhibition launch the response has been incredible and your frames look truly beautiful’